3d-pli/SLIX/doc/SLIX/toolbox.md

 `create_background_mask(IMAGE, threshold=10)`
-:   Creates a background mask based on given threshold.
-As all background pixels are near zero when looking through
+:   Creates a background mask by setting all image pixels with low scattering signals to zero.
+As all background pixels are near zero for all images in the SLI image stack, this method should remove most of the background allowing for better approximations using the
-    the z-axis plot, this method should remove most of the background allowing for better approximations using the available features.
+    available features.
 It is advised to use this function.

     Arguments: